VerzatileDev/322COM_TeachingMaterials/Session 1/README.md

 Copy all the code from the _"BaseCode.cpp"_ which is on the Week 1 GitHub page and paste it over everything in your _"main.cpp"_.

+If you want to find out how codes work.
+Please refer to _"Workshop 1A Instructions.pdf"_.

+The program does not display anything, instead it generate a PPM image file.
+It can be opened using Photoshop.

+## Add GLM library

+This week, we will just add some base codes.The base codes are the first step in ray casting: constructing rays from the camera that pass through each pixel and when completed should look something similar to this.